-Consumer Price Index (CPI): A statistical description of price levels provided by the U.S. Department of Labor.
+CPI: Consumer Price Index: A statistical description of price levels provided by the U.S. Department of Labor.
 The index is used as a measure of the increase in the cost of living (i.e., economic inflation).
-Contingency: A budgetary reserve set aside for emergencies, unforeseen expenditures, or as directed by the Board of Trustees.
+District: Another term commonly used as a shorter version of Barefoot Bay Recreation District.